 You can take prenatal and breastfeeding classes at your local hospital and WIC clinic.
 Ask for books, DVDs, and other information on breastfeeding from the WIC breastfeeding coordinator, WIC peer counselor, lactation consultant or nutritionist.
 The more you know about breastfeeding the easier it will be because you will know what to expect.

 Exclusive breastfeeding means your baby will get only your breast milk and nothing else.
-It is important to only breastfeed for
+It is important to only

 the first 4-6 weeks so you can establish a good milk supply.
-Starting with a good milk supply will make it easier to keep your
+Starting with a good milk supply will make it easier to

 supply if you plan to return to work or school and need to pump or combine formula feeding with breastfeeding.